 Part 1: WHERE

 Like the rest of the world, we will have our eye on Paris this summer, breaking down trademark issues associated with the Olympic Games in a three-part series.
-Over the course of the next three months, we will review the where, what, and how: from where the U.S. Olympic Committee (USOC) derives its trademark rights, what it considers those rights to be, and how the Committee has enforced its rights against third parties.
+Over the course of the next three months, we will review the where, what, and how: from where the U.S. Olympic & Paralympic Committee (USOPC, known as the USOC until 2019) derives its trademark rights, what it considers those rights to be, and how the Committee has enforced its rights against third parties.
 By the time the August edition is released, we may have a current dispute to discuss!

 The Lanham Act